Usual group size: min 2 / max 8 passengers

 Luggage

-The maximum dimensions of the soft bags which can be accommodated are as follows: 25cm wide x 30cm high and 62cm long.
-Please keep in mind that the baggage compartments on the light aircraft are only about 30cm high, so the pilots must have the ability to manipulate the bag into the compartment.
+The maximum dimensions of the soft bags which can be accommodated are as follows: 25cm wide x 30cm high and 62cm long (10 x 12 x 24 inches).
+Please keep in mind that the baggage compartments on the light aircraft are only 25cm high, so the pilots must have the ability to manipulate the bag into the compartment.
+A collapsible wheeled luggage frame/trolley (separate to the bag) is allowed, as long as basic dimensions are similar to that of the bag.
+Incorrectly sized/weighted baggage will not be allowed, and you may be made to purchase/borrow a soft bag and re-pack your bags at the point of entry.
+Any costs of storing/repatriating your original bags will be at your cost.

 This is seldom a problem as light, casual clothing along with at least one warm jumper or fleece is needed.
 Warmer clothing is recommended during the winter months (June to August).
 Speak to us if the luggage restrictions are concerning you because for an additional cost we may be able to book an extra 'seat' to allow for extra luggage allowance.